 A Foot and Mouth Disease Diagnostic Kit for Southern Africa

-- Development and field trials of a new antibody-based diagnostic kit specific for SAT-FMD detection.
+The Council for Scientific and Industrial Research (CSIR, South Africa) in partnership with the Central Veterinary Research Institute (CVRI) in Zambia and the Agricultural Research Institute of Mozambique (IIAM), are developing and conducting field trials of a new antibody-based diagnostic kit specific for the detection of African strains of Foot-and-mouth Disease (FMD).
 The kit enables viral identification several months past the initial two-week active outbreak period.

 Dr Phiyani Lebea